Astaroth368/NitrAuto/ReadMe.md

 1. Open phpMyAdmin and select your database
 2. Check the `servers` table contains the relevant information for your ASA servers.
 This should be fairly self explanatory.
 3. Optionally set up some dynamic server rates in the `dynamicconfigs` table
     a.
-Insert a record which contains your default rates in the `Settings` coulmn (just copy the content of the `dynamicconfig.ini` file you created in the steps above)
+Insert a record which contains your default rates in the `Settings` column (just copy the content of the `dynamicconfig.ini` file you created in the steps above)
     b.
 Insert one or more additional records and modify the rates ready for your events/weekend rates etc.
 4. Set up one or more scheduled tasks in the `scheduledtasks` table
     - The columns are as follows: